openmindedstoic/openmindedstoic.github.io/_pages/home.md

 permalink: /
 ---

-We are the research lab for Cyber Physical and Multimedia Systems in the <a href="https://ece.umass.edu/"> Electrical and Computer Engineering Department at the <a href="https://www.umass.edu/">University of Massachusetts Amherst</a>.
+We are the research lab for Cyber Physical and Multimedia Systems in the <a href="https://ece.umass.edu/"> Electrical and Computer Engineering Department</a> at the <a href="https://www.umass.edu/">University of Massachusetts Amherst</a>.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >